 After the workshops, you will be led by faculty on a visit to a local neighborhood.
 These visits will give you a closer look at how the larger community impacts individuals, families and children on the micro-level, while also demonstrating how people impact their communities on the macro-level.

-This event is mandatory because it is connected to your 536 - Policy and Advocacy in Profession Social Work course.
+This event is essential to your success because it is connected to your 536 - Policy and Advocacy in Profession Social Work course and provides you with the tools for success in your graduate program.
 Scheduling details for this event will be provided at a later date.

 If you have conflicts with your schedule for any of these days, please contact Ron Rubalcaba firstname.lastname@example.org.

 - Which Group Am I In

 - University Park Campus - 2a

 - University Park Campus - 2b